 We stayed at Mahey Retreat and were well looked after.

-Starting the Stok Kangri Trek
+Starting the Stok Kangri expedition

-Most climbers attempt to reach Stok Kangri base camp in 2-3 days from Stok Village.
+Most climbers attempt to reach Stok Kangri expedition base camp in 2-3 days from Stok Village.
 This does not leave much time for acclimatisation, making a tough climb even tougher!

 Our trek began in a teeny tiny village (basically a farm) called Choksi.
 We walked through the valley, heading further into the mountains.

-Disaster on the Stok Kangri Trek
+When the Stok Kangri Trek started to go wrong

 By afternoon disaster had struck.
 We’d had nothing but clear weather but suddenly the rain came in.
 Fast!